 Since human research on the anti-aging benefits of oral or topical royal jelly use is insufficient, more studies are needed.

-Summary Royal jelly may reduce some common symptoms of aging, but research is lacking.
+jelly may reduce some common symptoms of aging, but research is lacking.

 Royal jelly may enhance your body’s natural immune response to foreign bacteria and viruses (